Monet's Inspiration

 The exhibit is running through October.
 I may have to go back to see the fall colors as well.
 Monet always made sure there was interesting color no matter the season.
 I tried that, but failed.
 My garden seems to have two colors, green and brown.

 You have read this article artists / gardens / impressionism / Monet / New York Botanical Garden / waterlilies with the title Monet's Inspiration.
-You can bookmark this page URL http://ourpicturewindow.blogspot.com/2012/06/monet-inspiration.html.
+You can bookmark this page URL https://ourpicturewindow.blogspot.com/2012/06/monet-inspiration.html.
 Thanks!

 No comment for "Monet's Inspiration"